NelushGayashan/demoH2DB/README.md

-# Spring Boot H2 Database Example
+# Spring Boot H2 Database

 This project demonstrates a simple Spring Boot application using an H2 in-memory database.
 It includes CRUD operations via RESTful APIs for managing student records.